 So, for example, if a company (“Company A”) joined the Weightless SIG and then sold a patent to a company outside of the Weightless SIG (“Company B”), then if Company B sought to assert rights against this patent it would become clear that it was filed by Company A prior to or during that company’s time as a Weightless licensee.
 As such, the agreement with Weightless Contracting would show that the rights to assert this IPR were waived and hence it could not be applied.

 In summary, it must be remembered that this agreement is a matter of balancing the desire of licensees to exploit their IPR against the desire of licensees not to have others exploit their IPR against them.
-Licensees give up the rights to assert any relevant IPR they hold against other Weightless licensees in respect of their Weightless terminal development in return for a license to develop and sell Weightless terminal equipment without needing to pay royalties to any other Weightless licensees.
+Licensees give up the rights to assert any relevant IPR they hold against other Weightless licensees in respect of their Weightless product development in return for a license to develop and sell Weightless products without needing to pay royalties to any other Weightless licensees.
 The agreement is designed to do this in a manner that minimises what a licensee gives up whilst providing them with the maximum level of protection from other licensees.
 Its purpose is not to attempt to extract valuable IPR from some companies in order to benefit others.